 Did Christ and the apostles use "Yahweh" in their public preaching, at least among the Jews in the first century?
 If they had, the common people would have reviled them, and the Scribes and Pharisees would not have had to wait long to execute them all.
 Remember that when Christ was on trial, the Sanhedrin sought, and got, various false witnesses in order to accuse Him (Mark 14:55-59; Matthew 26:59-61).
 Had He said the name "Yahweh" any time during His public ministry, sentencing Him to death by the religious leaders for what THEY considered was a sacred name would have been easy.

 Fundamentally, the error committed by the doctrine that Christians must use a Hebrew name when referencing the Godhead is an idea that is read into several scriptures in the Old Testament.
 When those who have such beliefs confront New Testament Greek text that contradicts their position, the text is said to be wrong.
 What is almost entirely forgotten is that, in the Eternal's sight, it is not what we say but what we do while serving him that matters (Matthew 7:21).
 Let us look at one last scripture.

 In his life on earth Jesus made his prayers and requests with loud cries and tears to God . . .
 Because he was humble and devoted, God heard him.
 (Hebrews 5:7)

 Note that Jesus was heard not because He used a special reference to his father.
 He was heard because his was humble and feared God.

-To the Eternal, disputes over what is his 'real' name and how to pronounce it are trivial by comparison to us learning more about His magnificence, power, and authority, which the meaning of his titles and names point to.
-Using one name or pronunciation over another in reference to God does not affected our prayers are heard or not.
-In the final analysis, if God want us to use a special name for him, he will no doubt tell us in the resurrection.
+To the Eternal, disputes over how to refer to Him and how to pronounce it are trivial by comparison to us learning more about His magnificence, power, and authority.
+Using or not using God's name (even if we knew it) would NOT affect our prayers.
+In the final analysis, if He want us to use a special designation for him, he will no doubt tell us in the resurrection.